swalmsley/Odontocete-Societies/README.md

 Sam F. Walmsley, Erik Ringen, Shane Gero, Adrian Jaeggi, Hal Whitehead.

-This repository contains data and analysis code necessary to replicate a comparative analysis of social network traits and life history traits in toothed whales.
+This repository contains data and analysis code necessary to replicate the analyses in "Coevolution of social network structure and life history in toothed whales".
 Note that all analyses have been organized using the targets package (see https://books.ropensci.org/targets/).
 Please feel free to contact me (sam.walmsley@dal.ca) if you have any questions about these data or analyses.